 Note #1: Event times and details are subject to change.

-In 2018 the following special Family Day activities took place:
+In 2019 the following special Family Day activities take place in the Lower Mainland:

 Vancouver Family Day Events